-Thinking about a career working with animals?
-You’ve probably already considered the more popular choices such as a veterinarian or a marine biologist, or maybe you've even contemplated a job working in a Zoo.
-And while these are all great professions, there are many other jobs in animal care that you may not have even heard of.
-Here we do a round up of some pretty quirky jobs for all the animal lovers out there:
+Are you thinking about a career working with animals?
+You’ve probably already considered the more popular choices, such as a veterinarian or a marine biologist, or maybe you've even contemplated a job working in a Zoo.
+And while these are all great professions, there are many other jobs in animal care that you may not have even heard of, such as vet nurse jobs.

 Here we do a round-up of some pretty quirky jobs with animals:

 A snake milker is a type of herpetologist, which is a type of zoologist.
 Before you think we’re pulling your leg, this is a real job!
 And a pretty important one at that.
 Zoos and serpentaria employ people to extract venom from poisonous snakes to make anti-venom.
 This is a way to save lives if someone is bitten by a poisonous snake, such as a brown snake or red belly black.

 Like a human dentist, a veterinary dentist does the same to animals.
 Whether it’s the cleaning and operating on dogs and cats or larger animals such as those kept in sanctuaries and zoos, an animal dentist helps out with that extra bit of dental hygiene.

 Perhaps you're a bit of an artist?
 If so, you can now put your artistic flair to good use, and a job as an animal colourist may be for you!
 Just like a script may call for an actor to dye their hair for a film role, animals may need to dye their hair too.
 Professionals use non-toxic dye to colour the animals safely.
 Ever seen a zebra in a film or in a TV ad?
 More often than not, it’s actually a white horse with black stripes painted on and their mane and tail dyed black!